Hasbro Logo

 We work with industry organizations, stakeholder groups, and other brands to evaluate and address human rights and labor risks including modern slavery, human trafficking and forced labor.
 Our RBA and RLI membership allow us to take advantage of tools to identify and address risk as well as share best practices with other members.

-4. Audits, Ongoing Verification and Evaluation:
+4. Audits, Ongoing Verification and Evaluation

 Our approach to managing supply chain risk is to establish and maintain long-term partners that share our values.
 We believe that ongoing engagement best positions us to understand issues on the ground, build strong relationships with factories, enhance transparency and collaborate to proactively address issues.
 We evaluate the effectiveness of our work through:

-• Supplier Responsibility: Hasbro requires that all suppliers communicate the RBA Code of Conduct and monitor their suppliers, including, component and raw material suppliers ensuring that compliance implementation extends throughout the supply chain
+• Supplier Responsibility: Hasbro requires that all suppliers communicate the RBA Code of Conduct and monitor their suppliers, including component and raw material suppliers, ensuring that compliance implementation extends throughout the supply chain.

 • 24/7 Free-of-Charge Worker Hotline: Hasbro set-up a hotline for workers globally and translated into the language of the workers in each sourcing country, such as Mandarin and Spanish, to lodge grievances related to the HGBEP and required factories to post the hotline information in areas easily visible to the workers, such as canteens, dormitories and bathrooms.
 This hotline can be used 24/7 and is free of charge for all workers.
 As noted in our HGBEP, retaliation against workers of any kind is strictly prohibited.

-• Assessment of feedback: We listen to feedback from our stakeholders and supply chain partners and continuously evaluate and improve our approach to addressing supply chain issues.
-Given that Hasbro’s direct supply chain is mainly in China, India and Vietnam (countries which generally have lower incidences of foreign migrant labor), we identify fewer cases as well as lower fees than supply chains with significant foreign migrant labor.
-In 2021, our audits resulted in repayment of $1100 in worker fees to 83 workers, in addition to the more than US $60,000 in repayment fees to 800 workers in recent years.
-Through implementation of the Responsible Recruitment and Contract Labor Policy, we aim to prevent further incurrence of fees and improve factory accountability to self-monitor.
+Given that Hasbro’s direct supply chain is mainly in China, India and Vietnam (countries which generally have lower incidences of foreign migrant labor), we identify fewer instances of recruitment fees as well as lower fees than supply chains with significant foreign migrant labor.
+Through implementation of the Responsible Recruitment and Contract Labor Policy, we aim to mitigate risks of further incurrence of fees and improve factory accountability to self-monitor.

-5. Training and Awareness:
+5. Training and Awareness

-We ensure that factories are made aware and properly trained on the HGBEP by regularly engaging and educating our vendors, auditors and internal teams on supply chain issues, including those related to modern slavery, human trafficking and forced labor.
+We ensure that factories are made aware and properly trained on the HGBEP by regularly engaging and educating our suppliers, auditors and internal teams on supply chain issues, including those related to modern slavery, human trafficking and forced labor.
 We do this by:

-7. Governance and Internal Accountability
+6. Governance and Internal Accountability

 Eradicating human trafficking requires strong action and collaboration from governments, business, international organizations, and civil society.
 Hasbro is committed to regularly reviewing and continuously improving our approach to human rights, including human trafficking and modern slavery, and strengthening our approach as needed, to align with emerging laws, regulations and Hasbro core values.